About the MBLEx

 How do I send my MBLEx score to the state licensing board?

-When you apply for the MBLEx, you can select the state licensing board that you wish to send your scores to, and the FSMTB will send your scores directly to that board once you have taken the exam.
-If you need to send your scores to additional state boards after you have taken the exam, you can request this through your FSMTB online account, and there may be a fee associated with additional score reports.
+When you apply for the MBLEx, you select the state licensing board you want your results sent to, and the FSMTB will send them directly to that board within five business days of your exam.
+If you need to send your results to a different state board after taking the exam, you can submit a Result Transfer Form through your FSMTB online account.
+The fee for a result transfer is $40.

 Author Bio